SMcLeaish/astro-blog/src/blog/building_this_blog.md

 whenever I push the repository, making it really easy to update.
 Source for this site, including the GitHub workflow can be found
 [here](https://github.com/SMcLeaish/astro-blog).

-TAILWIND has a nice plugin for styling text called [typography](https://v1.tailwindcss.com/docs/typography-plugin) that works great with
+[Tailwind](http://tailwindcss.com/) has a nice plugin for styling text called [typography](https://v1.tailwindcss.com/docs/typography-plugin) that works great with
 Markdown.
 It really simplifies styling free-text.

-I've been using HELIX as my text editor for the last couple of months, and I'll probably do a post on it in the future, because it rocks.
+I've been using [Helix](http://helix-editor.com/) as my text editor for the last couple of months, and I'll probably do a post on it in the future, because it rocks.
-While not limited to HELIX, while building this site I found [ltex-ls-plus](https://github.com/ltex-plus/ltex-ls-plus), a language server that adds grammar and spell-checking to your Markdown editor.
-Integrating it into HELIX was very easy using the reference HELIX maintains on their
+While not limited to [Helix](http://helix-editor.com/), while building this site I found [ltex-ls-plus](https://github.com/ltex-plus/ltex-ls-plus), a language server that adds grammar and spell-checking to your Markdown editor.
+Integrating it into [Helix](http://helix-editor.com/) was very easy using the reference [Helix](http://helix-editor.com/) maintains on their
 [Language Server Configurations](https://github.com/helix-editor/helix/wiki/Language-Server-Configurations) page.

 ### Why Blogging?